Comparison of integral equations for the Maxwell transmission problem with general permittivities: Surface plasmon standing waves and plasmons

 \section{Surface plasmon standing waves and plasmons}

 Let, for the moment, $\R^3$ be divided into two, not necessarily bounded, domains $\Omega_1$ and $\Omega_2$ separated by a surface $\Gamma$ and with real-valued permittivities $\epsilon_1$ and $\epsilon_2$ such that $\epsilon_1>0$ and $\epsilon_2<0$. {\em Surface plasmon waves}, {\em surface plasmon standing waves}, and {\em quasi-static plasmons} are then particular types of electromagnetic fields that may appear as solutions to the MTP($k_-,k_+$).
-These fields are briefly described here from a classical electrodynamics point of view and they appear in the numerical examples of Section~\ref{sec:numex}.
+These fields are briefly described here from a classical electrodynamics point of view and they are referenced in the discussion of the numerical examples in Section~\ref{sec:numex}.

 Surface plasmon waves (SPWs) are surface waves that can propagate along $\Gamma$.
-A necessary extra condition for their existence on planar $\Gamma$ is $\hat\epsilon\equiv\epsilon_2/\epsilon_1<-1$.
+A necessary extra condition for their existence on planar $\Gamma$ is $\hat\epsilon\equiv\epsilon_2/\epsilon_1<-1$, see \cite[Section~5.1]{SihvQiLind10} and \cite[Appendix~I]{Raet88}.
 Numerical experiments done in the preparation of \cite{HelsKarl20} indicate that the same condition holds on non-planar $\Gamma$.
 On planar $\Gamma$, the SPWs propagate without attenuation with wavelength

-and decay exponentially in the directions normal to $\Gamma$.
+and decay exponentially in the directions normal to $\Gamma$, see \cite[Section~2.1]{SihvQiLind10} and~\cite[Appendix I]{Raet88}.
 Here $\lambda_1=2\pi/k_1$ is the free space wavelength in $\Omega_1$.
-The SPWs can, further, propagate without attenuation along surfaces that are invariant only in the propagation direction.
-They can also propagate along surfaces with a finite radius of curvature in the propagation direction, but are then attenuated due to radiation.
+Furthermore, the following has been verified by us for a circular cylinder, using semi-analytic methods, and by numerical examples in \cite{HelsKarl18,HelsKarl20}: The SPWs can propagate without attenuation along surfaces that are invariant only in the propagation direction.
+They can also propagate along surfaces which are curved in the direction of propagation, but are then attenuated due to radiation.
 The radiation increases with the ratio of $\lambda_{\rm spw}$ to the radius of curvature.

 A natural conjecture is that SPWs appear, excited at corners or edges on $\Gamma$, when $(1+\hat\epsilon)/(1-\hat\epsilon)$ hits the essential spectrum of $K_{\rm d}$.
 This was discussed, for edges, in~\cite[Section 7.3]{HelsKarl18}, but that discussion is not exhaustive.
 Indeed, as we shall see in Section~\ref{sec:numex}, an SPW appears in Figure~\ref{fig:tomato} even though we are outside the essential spectrum, and in Figure~\ref{fig:drop} we are in the essential spectrum, but no SPW appears.
 The description of the precise mechanisms for the excitation of SPWs on non-smooth $\Gamma$ remains an open problem.